 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing.
 If you are in any doubt about whether to record something, discuss it with the DSL.
 Unless instructed otherwise, all information and narrative regarding safeguarding concerns will be stored on the My Concern platform either as a New concern, Open to intervention and further investigation, filed or archived.
+The DSL will make the final decision as to when a Concern will be filed ( closed to ongoing intervention) and will also classify the concern against Herefordshire Need levels

 Non-confidential records will be easily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.
 Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.
+A summary log or dashboard will be updated with key safeguarding metrics including a record of meetings attended, MARFS completed and significant level 4 alerts from external safeguarding partners.
+At all stages the DSL team should be clearly outlining the rationale for decisions made and key referrals but also when concerns are "filed"

 If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file (within a 5 day window of admission wherever possible) with a confirm receipt of arrival.
 In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.
 If the school is also on the "MyConcern system" then documentation will be shared using the secure file transfer feature.
-Otherwise the folders will be passed on using secure email systems such as "Anycomms" or in person with a signed receipt of collection form collected.
+Otherwise the folders will be passed on using secure email systems such as "Anycomms" ,Egress or in person with a signed receipt of collection form collected.
 All information received from primary feeder schools is logged on MyConcern on its receipt by our Admissions coordinator who then alerts the DSL and team.